What you are required to do

 Professional services are attractive to criminals as a means to create and operate corporate structures, invest and transfer funds to disguise their origin and lend layers of legitimacy to their operations.

-The legal sector services most at risk of exploitation by criminals continue are conveyancing, trust and company services and client accounts.
-There is a risk that some legal professionals are complicit and willingly enable money laundering.
+The legal sector services most at risk of exploitation by criminals are conveyancing, trust and company services and client accounts.
+The NRA highlights that where legal professionals are complacent, take a ‘tick box’ approach to compliance, or lack sector-specific knowledge and/or training on the money laundering threat, the risk of the services provided being exploited increases.

 The assessment provides a single picture of the threat to the UK from serious and organised crime.